Want to claim 6 FREE stocks? Head over to Webull to get started.

 Step 3: Pick a Broker

-One of the best overall brokers for trading pink sheet stocks is Interactive Brokers.
+One of the best overall brokers for trading pink market stocks is Interactive Brokers.

-Interactive Brokers offers commissions as low as $0.0005 per share with a $1 minimum and a maximum of 0.5% of the value of the trade.
+Interactive Brokers offers commissions as low as Interactive Brokers offers commissions as low as Interactive Brokers offers commissions as low as $0.0005 per share with a $1 minimum and a maximum of 0.5% of the value of the trade.0005 per share with a minimum and a maximum of 0.5% of the value of the trade.0005 per share with a minimum and a maximum of 0.5% of the value of the trade.

 In addition, Interactive Brokers’ Trader Workstation (TWS) trading platform facilitates trading in any major market.